 You know your child best.
 You can make suggestions about what will work best for them.

 The meeting will also get your input into plans that will help support your child through transition and into Term 1.
 This meeting and planning generally happens in Terms 3 and 4 of the year before your child starts school.

-So that all school staff can access the right information about your child and put in place agreed reasonable adjustments, the school will create a number of plans:
+The school may create a number of plans so that all school staff can access the right information about your child and put in place agreed reasonable adjustments:

-- An Individual Education Plan to document your child’s learning goals and how the school will support these
+- Individual Education Plan for your child’s learning goals and how the school will support these

 All new preps attend a number of visits to school during Term 4 so they feel more familiar with the classroom, teachers and practicalities such as where the toilets are.

-Remember you can make suggestions about what will make these transition visits a success for your child – such as having additional visits, letting your child visit the classroom before everyone arrives, providing a visual schedule.
+Remember, you can make suggestions about what will make these transition visits a success for your child – such as having additional visits, letting your child visit the classroom before everyone arrives or providing a visual schedule.